AmMilu/final-project/README.md

 # final-project
     The final project of software engineering

+    This project is to compare each contributor's impact on a specific repo.
+    An equation is created to measure the impact.

 # requirement
     pip install PyGithub
     pip install flask

-# description
-    This project is to compare each contributor's impact on a specific repo.
-    An equation is created to measure the impact.

 # how to use
     ***Before everytime search for a new repo, remember to clear the browser's cache***